 - Delay Press to toggle between a zero horizontal delay value and the previous horizontal delay value.
 Turn to change the horizontal delay value. - Time/Div Turn to set the time/division of the oscilloscope timebase (acquisition system).
-When using this Horizontal control on a Math, Zoom, or Memory trace, you can press this button to toggle between fixed and variable adjustments.
-Turn the knob to change the value.

 Vertical Front Panel Controls